 K = effective length factor based on end boundary conditions

-Effective length factors are given on page 16.1-240 of the AISC manual.
+Effective length factors are given on page 16.1-511 (Table C-A-7.1) of the AISC manual.

 In examples, homeworks, and exams please state clearly whether you are using the theoretical value of K or the recommended design values.